vocamen/vocamen.github.io/_includes/indexcontent.md

 <a name="ccc"></a>
 ## Create > Cast > Care
+Vocamen reaches out through:
+- creative messages
-Vocamen reaches out through creative messages that it casts on different media and cares for the people that get them into their hearts.
+- casts on different media
+- cares for the people that get them into their hearts.

 Today, we're making: